Some19ice/ngdi-v1/docs/review/tracking/implementation-progress.md

 2. `8ffb01d` - Standardize error handling across API routes
 3. `e2d3a23` - Standardize error handling and logging in auth routes
 4. `942eebe` - Replace mock data with API client implementations in documentation search and gallery pages
-5. `[commit_id]` - Update all remaining route handlers to use centralized error handling service
+5. `3712fb4` - Update all remaining route handlers to use centralized error handling service